lokanta/lokanta.github.io/_posts/2024-11-25-ai-government.md

 Early speculation that he was a Russian plant was soon confirmed.
 [His rise was also boosted](https://bsky.app/profile/ridt.bsky.social/post/3lcqtd5h3q223) by an unholy combination of [crypto](https://www.digi24.ro/stiri/actualitate/evenimente/perchezitii-in-brasov-la-finantatorul-campaniei-lui-calin-georgescu-acuzatii-de-spalare-a-banilor-si-coruperea-alegatorilor-3037419?__grsc=cookieIsUndef0&__grts=57787031&__grua=0845b309c7b9b957afd9ecf775a4c21f&__grrn=1), “[underworld clans](https://ziare.com/alegeri-prezidentiale-2024/clanurile-interlope-sustin-calin-georgescu-1910030?utm_source=Ziare.com&utm_medium=copy-paste%22)”, [paid influencers](https://www.stiripesurse.ro/fug-sustinatorii-lui-calin-georgescu--influenceri-care-ar-fi-dat-mesaje-politice-pe-bani-au-disparut-makavelli-ar-fi-trecut-dunarea-in-bulgaria_3516607.html), even “[natural medicine and saints](https://snoop.ro/strategia-cu-bani-rusesti-cum-au-ajuns-reclamele-la-medicina-naturista-si-stirile-cu-sfinti-sa-influenteze-votul-romanilor-la-prezidentiale/)”.
 But the Guardian is surely correct to attribute his rise to [the feckless leadership of mainstream parties](https://www.theguardian.com/world/2024/nov/25/calin-georgescu-romania-election-hard-right-candidate).
 Extremism may well be promoted by foreign powers, but it only finds a foothold in weak nations.

 His popularity was entirely due to his massive TikTok presence.
-TikTok was the first social media based on AI, its uncanny recommendations powered by AI ultimately trained on Chinese social media data.
+TikTok was the first social media based on AI, its uncanny recommendations powered by a machine ultimately trained on Chinese social media data.
 Romanian TikTok is full of bots, and there is no doubt that a massive AI disinformation campaign boosted his rankings.

-Both sides use AI, but in very different ways.
-The incumbent is using AI for what it is marketed as, a reliable source of accurate information.
-The challenger is using AI for what it is actually good for, gaming attention and amplifying delusion.
+Both sides used AI, but in very different ways.
+The incumbent used AI for what it is marketed as, a reliable source of accurate information.
+The challenger used AI for what it is actually good for, gaming attention and amplifying delusion.

 Far from improving governance, the use of AI merely highlighted the incapacity of current leadership, unable to take a step without consulting the oracle.
 Did the use of AI pave the way for an extreme right takeover?
 Well, clearly it did not help.
 It was posited as the solution to problems, but those problems just got worse.